 An AP MLD may remove one or more of its affiliated APs.
 The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.295b.4 (Reconfiguration Multi-Link element)) transmitted in all Beacon frames of all its affiliated APs, as well as all Probe Response frames it transmits, until the affiliated AP has been removed.

-For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Complete Profile subfield shall be set to 0, the Delete Info Present subfield shall be set to 1, the Delete Timer subfield shall be set to the number of target beacon transmission times (TBTTs) of that affiliated AP before it is removed, and the BSS Termination subfield shall be set to 1.
+For each affiliated AP that the AP MLD intends to remove, the Reconfiguration Multi-Link element shall include a Per-STA Profile subelement with the subfields of the Per-STA Control field set as following: The Link ID subfield shall identify the AP, the Complete Profile subfield shall be set to 0, the Delete Timer Present subfield shall be set to 1, and the Delete Timer subfield shall be set to the number of target beacon transmission times (TBTTs) of that affiliated AP before it is removed.
 The initial value of the Delete Timer subfield shall be longer than the MLD max idle period.
 The Per-STA Profile subelement shall not include a STA Profile field.

-Additionally, in order to terminate the BSS a removed affiliated AP belongs to (see 6.3.12 (Stop)), the SME of that affiliated AP shall perform the following,
+Additionally, in order to terminate the BSS a to-be-removed affiliated AP belongs to (see 6.3.12 (Stop)), the SME of that affiliated AP shall perform the following,

 It shall follow the procedure in 11.21.7.3 (BSS transition management request) to notify all associated STAs that are not affiliated with a non-AP MLD and support BTM of the BSS termination, with the BSS Transition Management Request frame fields set as follows: